Maghnie/docs/developers/api-documentation/guides-and-tutorials/authentication.md

 ## Open ID Connect

 Open ID Connect \(and OAuth\) are rather involved protocols with many application scenarios.
-An in depth treatment of these protocols is out of scope, here, and we only cover the absolute basics required to understand the OIDC-based authentication process.
+An in depth treatment of these protocols is out of scope here, and we only cover the absolute basics required to understand the OIDC-based authentication process.

 {% hint style="warning" %}
 Work in Progress